2018 Nissan Maxima Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Nissan Maxima, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Nissan Maxima, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 How to Calculate The Dealer Cost of a Nissan Maxima

 - Example: Base Nissan Maxima invoice price + the dealer Invoice price of all the options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here)